If you’ve heard of the WHOOP, and you’ve been following me for any period of time… It should come of no surprise to you

 And right now the WHOOP strap is one of the most talked about things in the wearable tech world.

 But if you haven’t heard of the WHOOP (or want to learn more)… Keep reading to find out what it can do to start making you better now.

-In this review I’m going to be sharing with you all that I’ve experienced over the last few months of using the strap.
-I’ve been wearing it for 2-3 months.
+In this review I’m going to be sharing with you all that I’ve experienced over my many months of using the strap.
+I’ve been wearing it for 2+ years.

 What the WHOOP Strap is…